shree998/Campus-Expert/submissions/carlos42044/module-1/community-assessment.md

 #### Ideal version:
 My ideal community would not only consist of the students in the CS department at Kean, but also students interested in CS.
 I would also like our local community college to join the community.
 #### Ideas on how to improve:
-I would like to open up Kean's computer science meetings to not only Kean student's, but students from nearby highschools or community colleges.
+I would like to open up Kean's computer science meetings to not only Kean student's, but students from nearby high schools or community colleges.
 This would be a great way to get even more people interested in tech and get people together.

 ## Size
 #### Current community: